Plan Sponsor Education

 Our commitment

-We accept 3(38) discretionary fiduciary status in writing for every plan we manage.
+We arrange for an independent third-party 3(38) Investment Manager — through the RFM 401(k) Maneuver PEP — to accept discretionary fiduciary status in writing for every plan we advise.

 Talk to a fiduciary advisor